 - 9. Do any final testing (acceptance tests, etc.) Note that the acceptance tests for screed are to run the khmer automated tests with the new version of screed installed and then to run the khmer acceptance tests. - 10.
 Make sure any release notes are merged into doc/release-notes/.
-Release notes should be written in the .md format to allow for GitHub rich text diffs and in-browser editing.
-The convert-release-notes maketarget can be used to generate .rst files from the .md notes.
+Release notes should be written in the .md format to satisfy the requirements for GitHub release notes.
+The convert-release-notes make target can be used to generate .rst files from the .md notes.